seapear/AffinityOnLinux/Guides/Lutris/Guide.md

     * `Affinity Designer`
     * `Affinity Publisher`

-3. (Recommended) Change the `Identifier` field to the correlated app name in lowercase and dashes:
+3. (Recommended) Change the `Identifier` field to the correlated app name in lowercase and dashes, and click "Apply" to apply the changes:

     * `affinity-photo`
     * `affinity-designer`